Just because your team members can’t travel nearly as much this year doesn’t mean it can’t help your bottom line in other ways.

 When your sales force is grounded, think of all that time they are not spending in an airport, strapped to a seat or in a hotel room.
 We’ve covered what you can do with the money; now, let’s look at how those hours can be put to productive use.

 Professionally, keeping in touch with clients via Zoom, Teams and other streaming platforms is the obvious way to keep in contact when in-person visits aren’t possible.
-Taking the time to boost your presence on and create content via livestream and recorded video is also a worthwhile investment.
+Taking the time to boost your presence on social media and create content via livestream and recorded video is also a worthwhile investment.
 On a personal level, spending time with family and friends (socially distanced, of course) and taking day trips that don’t involve air travel are effective ways to maintain mental health during these changed circumstances.

 Related: How to Build Your 2021 Business Strategy in the Face of Uncertainty